JAghazada/SpendMoneyApp-React-/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.
 ### `About This App!`
-Please don't think about responsive design.I force react hooks in this app.
+Bear in mind:
+A responsive design  is not necessary here
-### P.O.V : React hooks && React usage
+### The main idea is using React hooks && React correctly